|Last updated 11/23/2020.|

 When I’m 64 is a “happy sing-along type of song” RM with a “stupidly happy base line [and] and English music hall feel” AD that McCartney wrote “as a tribute to his father,” RM supposedly about ten years before.
 GS In 1982, the song was used as the intro for the Robin Williams’ movie The World According to Garp.

-That is followed by Lovely Rita, another McCartney composition, which “is said to have been influenced by a chance meeting with a London traffic warden, although the finished song leans towards the seduction of a woman in uniform.”
+Another McCartney composition, this one “is said to have been influenced by a chance meeting with a London traffic warden, although the finished song leans towards the seduction of a woman in uniform.”
 RM The “vocal apes Lennon, the bass rises and falls, the lyrics are a storytelling humorous delight, and then these wonderful harmonies come in.”
 AD

 After a reprise of the title track, the album closes with the “avant-garde mini-suite” BA A Day in the Life, “a haunting number” STE and “standout track on the album.”
 BL The song disects “the sterile absurdity of mainstream values” RS’87 and “skillfully blends Lennon’s verse and chorus with McCartney’s bridge.”
 STE “This is pure Lennon and McCartney genius and is without doubt the highlight track on the album.”
 RM It “may be the most ambitious song ever recorded, veering in unexpected directions and pushing the boundaries of experimentation.”
 CS “It would be worth buying the album just for this track alone.”
 RM Lennon’s “soulful vocals” LS sound “weary as the song begins, with his Everyman describing the suicide of a member of the House of Lords.
 ‘And though the news was rather sad,’ he sings, ‘I just had to laugh / Having seen the photograph.’”
 CS